Does medical imaging really help you with your aches and pains?

 We often place a lot of hope in X-rays, ultrasounds, scans, and magnetic resonance imaging (MRI).
 We think that by taking a picture of the area where we feel pain, we should be able to find the culprit causing it.

-However, this is mostly incorrect!
-In the vast majority of musculoskeletal injuries and pain (pain in the joints, muscles, tendons, nerves, menisci, etc.), a clinical examination (evaluation) with a physiotherapist is sufficient to make a diagnosis AND determine the best course of action.
+But that is mostly false.
+In the vast majority of musculoskeletal injuries and pain (pain in the joints, muscles, tendons, nerves, menisci, etc.), a clinical examination (assessment) with a physical therapist is sufficient to make the diagnosis AND determine the best game plan.

 Moreover, undergoing a medical imaging exam will not change the treatment plan to heal the injury.
 What does that mean?